ryandasher/text-based-games/README.md

 ## Bomb Defusal

-My first text game.
-It's vague and not very good.
-You're tasked with defusing a bomb in a train terminal, and man there is a lot of branching in that choices function.
-And also apparently I didn't know how to leverage JSON back then.
+My first attempt at a text game.
+It has been significantly refactored at this point, as the small narrative has been removed.
+It is still a work in progress at the moment.

 #### TODOS:

-* Refactor this code.
+* Finish refactoring this game.
+* Add difficulty levels.
+* Add some much needed complexity.
 * Write tests.
-* Move the text data to a JSON file.

 ## Data Breach